-Whenever I travel somewhere, no matter how old I was/am, I often asked myself the question “would I like to live here”.
+Whenever I travel l somewhere, no matter how old I was/am, I often asked myself the question “would I like to live here”.
 An invitation from a friend who once lived in the town of San Miguel de Allende took me to Quito, the capital of Ecuador.

 Peter did not enjoy SMA as much as I did and his stay in San Miguel lasted only 4 months and so his next choice as a working expat was to Quito.
-High in the Andes of South America at an altitude of 2,850 m (9,350 ft) it too is a colonial town that once belong to Spain, I thought the British were bad at building Empires, but Spain didn’t too badly at raping and pillaging the Lands all over the globe.
+High in the Andes of South America at an altitude of 2,850 m (9,350 ft) it too is a colonial town that once belonged to Spain, I thought the British were bad at forcefully building Empires, but Spain didn’t too badly at raping and pillaging the lands all over the globe.
 So I decided to leave my Mexican town for 3 weeks in Ecuador.

 My flight on COPA airlines (Panamanian Airline) was the best I can remember in decades.
 Like service used to be, with flight attendants that are actually happy to service you and not just be there “for your safety”.
 My flight was from Mexico City, Bogota Columbia and then on to Quito.
 The second leg was only a 1.5-hour flight, but even then a meal and hot beverages were served by very young, enthusiastic and willing flight attendants.